lovesy07/bdpastl.github.io/homework/Homework 1.md

-In order to work with HTML / CSS / Javascrip / etc. we're going to need to start with some special tools:
+In order to work with HTML / CSS / Javascript / etc. we're going to need to start with some special tools: